 To make the optimization focus more on the annotated contact regions while maintaining stability in the non-contact areas, we propagate gradients only along the kinematic chain based on our joint-tree distances, ensuring that joints not directly involved in the optimization remain unaffected.

 {\textbf{Loss Function}.} Our optimization process is driven by a composite loss function consisting of three terms: contact loss, collision loss, and mask loss, as shown in Eq.~\ref{eq:opt loss}.

-$L$ address the limitation of HOI Keypoint Solver~\cite{hoikeypointsolver}’s point-based optimization, which ignores the physical plausibility of interaction, such as penetration, and allows for more fine-grained adjustments of the object’s pose estimation.
+$L$ addresses the limitation of HOI Keypoint Solver~\cite{hoikeypointsolver}’s point-based optimization, which ignores the physical plausibility of interaction, such as penetration, and allows for more fine-grained adjustments of the object’s pose estimation.

-{\textbf{Post-Smoothing.}} To ensure optimization efficiency, we perform optimization every K frames and interpolate the intermediate frames, while applying a low-pass filter to smooth the entire optimized motion.
+{\textbf{Post-Smoothing.}} To ensure optimization efficiency, we perform optimization every $K$ frames and interpolate the intermediate frames while applying a low-pass filter to smooth the entire optimized motion.

-The overall optimization pipeline is as follows the Alg.~\ref{alg:hoi_optimization}.
+The overall optimization pipeline is summarized in the Alg.~\ref{alg:hoi_optimization}.